meromyosin/TinyShot/README.md

 All of your screenshots will be saved in Pictures/TS folder
 The screenshots are saved as png for better quality.
 The name scheme is also very simple and easy to understand.

-play this to understand better
+see below to understand better
 ![gifhowto](https://github.com/gusmeadows/TinyShot/raw/main/tray.gif)

 ## To Do
-add option for sound/notification
+-add option for sound/notification
-add another shortcut for current window snip
+-add another shortcut for current window snip
-screen recording😬
+-screen recording😬
-~~tray icon~~ done
+-~~tray icon~~ done

 ### Credits
 TinyShot uses [ahk](https://github.com/Lexikos/AutoHotkey_L) licensed under [GPL-2.0](https://github.com/Lexikos/AutoHotkey_L/blob/master/license.txt)